openbmc/docs/designs/phosphor-audit.md

 Improves system manageability and security.

 Impacts when phosphor-audit is not enabled:
- - Many services will have slightly larger code size and longer CPU path length due to invocations of audit_event().
+ - Many services will logging::event<>(), increasing the processing time of phosphor-logging parsing.
- - Increased D-Bus traffic.

 Impacts when phosphor-audit is enabled:
 All of the above, plus: